liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/04-auth-verifiers.markdown

 If no available `AuthVerifier` can verify request credentials, an authorization context supporting non-authenticated access is created for a guest user.
 This allows each API to expose only a single API endpoint.
-In contrast, legacy (prior to 6.2) versions of @product@ exposed two API endpoints for each API: the `/api/endpoint` URI was for non-authenticated access and the URI `/api/secure/endpoint` was for authenticated access.
+In contrast, legacy (prior to 6.2) versions of @sharepoint@ exposed two API endpoints for each API: the `/api/endpoint` URI was for non-authenticated access and the URI `/api/secure/endpoint` was for authenticated access.